 1. Don’t stay close to the sights.

-Of course, it is much more convenient to stay closer to the sights, when you do not have to spend time and money to get to a palace or a mosque.
+Of course, it is much more convenient to stay closer to the sights, when you do not have to spend time and money to get to an attraction.
 But by doing this you will miss the real Istanbul and the authentic local life.
+If you stay in Sultanahmet close to the Blue Mosque or in Taksim near Istiklal, you will see crowds of tourists and locals alike.
+And it will be noisy.
 We stayed at Fatih, reasonably not far from Sultanahmet, and really enjoyed the neighbourhood.
 And it is cheaper 🙂

 2. Don’t take the tram on Istiklal.

-Don’t do it, especially if you intend to actually see this wonderful street.
-It is a touristic tram, and it is always packed with people.
-Lots of tourists just take photos of themselves in front of the tram without getting in.
+I know how tempting it sounds: to take a ride in the historical tram in the center of Istanbul in its most famous street.
+Well, it was not that dashing when I had to stand in the tram packed with people and not being able to see a glimpse of Istiklal.
+So, don’t do it, especially if you intend to actually see this wonderful street.
+Frankly, many people just take photos of themselves in front of the tram without getting in.
 But if you are tired – and you will be, if you are going to peek into all the shops, of which there are plenty – it is even advisable to take the tram to get to the other side of Istiklal.

 3. Don’t shop on Istiklal.